 Course Work and Readings

 While in the Ph.D. in Sociology program, students must take at least four substantive, 500-level, seminars in sociology (15 credit hours; on a case-by-case basis, permission may be granted for courses in a related discipline) beyond the tool and M.A. in Sociology seminar requirements.
 Ideally the seminars should be taken prior to the substantive examination.
-In addition to the regularly offered courses and seminars, the department provides supervised readings and research courses, depending upon the availability of faculty members.
+In addition to the regularly offered courses and seminars, the program provides supervised readings and research courses, depending upon the availability of faculty members.
 Supervised readings and research courses are not to be taken as substitutes for regularly-scheduled courses and seminars, and registration in them requires prior written approval by the readings faculty on the form granting permission for the course and general approval by the student's advisor.
 This form must be filed with the Administrative Assistant to the graduate program.

 Credit Hours per Semester